hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] can be opened in the world
 - [ ] is scrollable
 - [ ] mouseDown on the leaves makes them darker, the cursor changes to a pointer
-- [ ] mouseUp on the leaves makes them ligher again (it is expected that the color is not green anymore)
+- [ ] mouseUp on the leaves makes them lighter again (it is expected that the color is not green anymore)
 - [ ] hovering over the clouds blurs them
 - [ ] moving the mouse away from the clouds removes the blur
 - [ ] the interactive can be resized by a fixed aspect ratio